Who am I? — part 3

 Can you imagine how it would be if you had a different colour of skin, hair, eyes; length; body-build; general level of beauty and ”attractiveness“?
 How would it be to go through life looking more or less intelligent, reliable, generous, happy, young or old than at present?

 And yet, we all know people who turned out to be quite different from the first impressions we had of them.
 Looks are often deceptive.
 Interestingly whether we look the way we are, or entirely different, it would be wrong to say that we are our "looks".
-If our appearance would change, suddenly due to some disease or accident for example, or because we realise that how we look affects our career prospects, this might make some difference to how we feel about ourselves, but we would still be largely the same person.
+If our appearance would change suddenly due to some disease or accident for example, or because we changed it ourselves, this might make some difference to how we feel about ourselves, but we would still be largely the same person.
 Like our appearance, there are many other things that have some importance to how we feel about "ourselves", while they still are not what we really are.
 We'll discuss a few of them.

 What would happen if you would suddenly lose them?
 Are there at present things you don't have but you would really like to have?
 If so, does it play a role that you feel that they would enhance your status, the sense of your own "value"?

 Another thing, with which we tend to identify to an amazing degree, even though they are clearly not part of our essence, are our possessions.
 The relations we have to our possessions are rather complex.
 Our possessions are not just the things we are entitled to use, we also look after them, and they tend to become in some strange and complex way extensions of whom we are, or seem to be.
 For others tend to judge us by the possessions we have.
 Wealth tends to be taken as a sign of power and capacity; poverty of the opposite, and the type of things we own says something about our taste, and thus about our culture, and the type of person we are.